TV-am: Foundation

 There had been many difficulties for the other presenters in the run-up to launch.
 When the franchise was announced in December 1980, Rippon's contract with the BBC was about to expire, and was not renewed as a result of her new employment.
 This left her seeking freelance work before TV-am went on air.
 Ford was dismissed by ITN, which had been part of another consortium bidding for the breakfast contract.
-ITN had presented Ford as their female programme presenter as part of their bid, unaware that she was planning to defect to TV-am.
-ITN heavily criticised her disloyalty and said that her dishonesty had made their bid seem "ridiculous" to the IBA.
+ITN had presented Ford as its female programme presenter as part of its bid, unaware that she was planning to defect to TV-am.
+ITN heavily criticised her disloyalty and said that her dishonesty had made its bid seem "ridiculous" to the IBA.
 ITN replaced Ford with Selina Scott, who herself landed a double blow to ITN when she defected to the BBC to present Breakfast Time towards the end of 1982.
-Michael Parkinson did remain with the BBC, who hoped to persuade him to stay as they had with Rantzen, but he finally left the corporation in 1982.
-A challenge for all the "Famous Five" came before the station launch when in an administration error, the contracts for the five presenters were sent to the wrong individuals, which led Rippon to discover she was being paid £60,000 per year, considerably less than Anna Ford who was being paid £145,000.
-The women also learnt that their male counterparts Frost and Parkinson were both being paid almost £250,000 each.
+Michael Parkinson did remain with the BBC, which hoped to persuade him to stay as it had with Rantzen, but he finally left the corporation in 1982.
+A challenge for all the Famous Five came before the station launch when in an administrative error, the contracts for the five presenters were sent to the wrong individuals, which led Rippon to discover she was being paid £60,000 per year, considerably less than Anna Ford, who was being paid £145,000.
+The women also learnt that their male counterparts Frost and Parkinson were each being paid almost £250,000.

 TV-am's headquarters and studios were at Breakfast Television Centre, Hawley Crescent, Camden Town, London.
-Designed by Terry Farrell and converted from a former car showroom, Henlys Rover, the building included a number of large plastic egg cups along its roofline facing Regent's Canal; these egg cups also served as the programme's closing credits copyright year identifier, with all previous years also kept on-screen behind the current year.
+Designed by Terry Farrell and converted from a former car showroom, Henleys Rover, the building included a number of large plastic egg cups along its roofline facing Regent's Canal; these egg cups also served as the programme's closing credits copyright year identifier, with all previous years also kept on-screen behind the current year.

+TV-am had two television studios.
+Studio A, 3,000 square feet, was home to the Good Morning Britain set.
+Studio B had a smaller version of the GMB set and was also used as the news studio.